Gym Design Health Safety Considerations

 6. Education and Supervision: Provide proper instruction on equipment use and safety procedures.
 Have qualified staff or trainers available to supervise and assist patrons as needed.

-8. Cleaning and Maintenance: Establish regular cleaning and maintenance schedules for locker rooms and gym areas, with a focus on wet or high-traffic areas.
+8. Cleaning and Maintenance: Establish regular cleaning and maintenance schedules for locker rooms and gym areas, focusing on wet or high-traffic areas.

-What are the other major health risks associated with using a gym training space?
+What are the other significant health risks associated with using a gym training space?

 1. Slips, Trips, and Falls:

-- Gym Design Role: Gym flooring plays a crucial role in preventing slips and falls.
+- Gym Design Role: Gym flooring is crucial in preventing slips and falls.
 Choose non-slip flooring materials that provide traction even when wet with sweat.
 Ensure proper drainage in wet areas like showers or swimming pool decks.
-Where significant changes in floor level occur, ensure that suitable attention is drawn to the step, for example by a change in flooring, safety signage
+Where significant changes in floor level occur, ensure that suitable attention is drawn to the step, for example, by a change in flooring, safety signage, and fall protection equipment for gymnastics.

 2. Equipment Hazards:

-- Gym Design Role: Arrange gym equipment with sufficient spacing to prevent crowding and collisions between users.
+- Gym Design Role: Arrange gym equipment with sufficient spacing to prevent user crowding and collisions.
 Ensure that equipment is well-maintained and properly calibrated to prevent malfunctions.

 3. Inadequate Ventilation: